panjf2000/ants/README.md

 ```

 ## Customize limited pool
 `ants` also supports customizing the capacity of pool.
-You can invoke the `NewPool` function to instantiate a pool with a given capacity, as following:
+You can invoke the `NewPool` method to instantiate a pool with a given capacity, as following:

 ``` go
 // Set 10000 the size of goroutine pool